sailfish009/openstructure/modules/conop/doc/connectivity.rst

   .. attribute:: connect

     Whether to connect atoms by bonds.
 Enabled by default.
+This also sets the :attr:`~ost.mol.ResidueHandle.is_protein` property of residues when peptide
+    bonds are created.
 Turn this off if you would like to speed up the loading process and do not require connectivity information to be present in your structures.

     :type: :class:`bool`